opena11y/fae/centos7-configuration.md

 $ (fae2env) nano secrets.json
 ```

-Edit the `secrets.json` file for our specific installation
+Edit the `secrets.json` file for your specific installation

 ## Setup static files for CSS, Javascript and images